hackolade/docs/Studio/Centralpane.md

 \- double click on the entity title\
 \- click once on the middle-right icon in the entity title\
 \- right-click on the entity title and choose Open in new tab\
-\- right-click on the entity name in the Object Browser on the left, and choose Open in new tab
+\- right-click on the entity name in the Object Browser on the left, and choose Open in new tab, or double-click on the entity name

 &nbsp;